troyfigiel/monorepo/README.md

 # Some notes

-- I rely on sops for Terraform as well. agenix might not be a good alternative to sops-nix in this case.
+- I rely on sops for Terraform as well.
+However, I could maybe still use agenix.
+The advantage is that it uses my existing ssh infrastructure, meaning I do not need a gpg key for each ssh key.
+The additional advantage agenix has, is that I can commit the ssh keys and then manually add them to my machines after decrypting them through sops.
 - sops-nix is designed to be scalable, but for safety precautions the secrets can only be unlocked per machine or with my master Nitrokey.
 Each machine I use serves a different purpose.

 Unfortunately, I have not found that poetry2nix is 100% effective.
 It often happens that I am missing some module or library and I don't know how to add it.
 My current workflow is to use a Dockerfile, which also works but is not as reproducible.